-Order until all of the goods contracted for have been delivered, but in no event shall this Contract extend for more than one fiscal year.
+One Time Purchase: The term of this Contract shall run from the issuance of the Purchase Order until all of the goods contracted for have been delivered, but in no event shall this Contract extend for more than one fiscal year.
 Other: See attached.
-4. NOTICE TO PROCEED: Vendor shall begin performance of this Contract immediately upon receiving notice to proceed unless otherwise instructed by the Agency.
-Unless otherwise specified, the fully executed Purchase Order will be considered notice to proceed 5.
-QUANTITIES: The quantities required under this Contract shall be determined in accordance with the category that has been identified as applicable to this Contract below.
+4. receiv CE TO PROCEED: Vendor shall begin performance of this Contract immediately upon ing notice to proceed unless otherwise instructed by the Agency.
+Unless otherwise specified, the xecuted Purchase Order will be considered notice to proceed 5.
+NTITIES: The quantities required under this Contract shall be determined in accordance with egory that has been identified as applicable to this Contract below.
 Open End Contract: Quantities listed in this Solicitation are approximations only, based on estimates supplied by the Agency.
 It is understood and agreed that the Contract shall cover the quantities actually ordered for delivery during the term of the Contract, whether more or less than the quantities shown.
-Service: The scope of the service to be provided will be more clearly defined in the specifications included herewith. • Combined Service and Goods: The scope of the service and deliverable goods to be provided will be more clearly defined in the specifications included herewith. of the second se One Time Purchase: This Contract is for the purchase of a set quantity of goods that are identified in the specifications included herewith.
+Service: The scope of the service to be provided will be more clearly defined in the specifications included herewith.
+Combined Service and Goods: The scope of the service and deliverable goods to be provided will be more clearly defined in the specifications included herewith.
+One Time Purchase: This Contract is for the purchase of a set quantity of goods that are identified in the specifications included herewith.
 Once those items have been delivered, no additional goods may be procured under this Contract without an appropriate change order approved by the Vendor, Agency, Purchasing Division, and Attorney General's office.

-6. PRICING: The pricing set forth herein is firm for the life of the Contract, unless specified elsewhere within this Solicitation/Contract by the State.
-A Vendor's inclusion of price adjustment provisions in its bid, without an express authorization from the State in the Solicitation to do so, may result in bid disqualification.
-7. EMERGENCY PURCHASES: The Purchasing Division Director may authorize the Agency to
+- 6. PRICING: The pricing set forth herein is firm for the life of the Contract, unless specified elsewhere within this Solicitation/Contract by the State.
+A Vendor's inclusion of price adjustment provisions in its bid, without an express authorization from the State in the Solicitation to do so, may result in bid disqualification. - 7.
+EMERGENCY PURCHASES: The Purchasing Division Director may authorize the Agency to purchase goods or services in the open market that Vendor would otherwise provide under this Contract if those goods or services are for immediate or expedited delivery in an emergency.

-One Time Purchase: The term of this Contract shall run from the issuance of the Purchase

-- 7. EMERGENCY PURCHASES: The Purchasing Division Director may authorize the Agency to purchase goods or services in the open market that Vendor would otherwise provide under this Contract if those goods or services are for immediate or expedited delivery in an emergency.
 Emergencies shall include, but are not limited to, delays in transportation or an unanticipated increase in the volume of work.
 An emergency purchase in the open market, approved by the Purchasing Division Director, shall not constitute of breach of this Contract and shall not entitle the Vendor to any form of compensation or damages.
 This provision does not excuse the State from fulfilling its obligations under a One Time Purchase contract. - 8.
 REQUIRED DOCUMENTS: All of the items checked below must be provided to the Purchasing Division by the Vendor as specified below.